sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Ambition

-You believe you are born for greatness and nothing must stand in your way; the rules that pertain to most donít apply to you.
+You believe you are born for greatness and nothing must stand in your way; the rules that pertain to most don√≠t apply to you.
 You gain proficiency with History and Intimidation or an

 expertise die if you already have proficiency.